 Inadequate access to finance is a major barrier to the growth of the private sector.
 Financial institutions are often hesitant to lend to the private health sector as they consider it risky.
 Private health care businesses tend to be owned and operated by clinicians with limited business and financial management knowledge.
 As a result, many health care business owners lack the skills and information required expand their services or improve their facilities, and financial institutions are unwilling to serve them.

-With the ultimate aim of improving health outcomes, the project supports both health providers and financial institutions.
+With the ultimate aim of improving health outcomes, the project supports both financial institutions and providers in the sectors of health and water, sanitation, and hygiene.

 SHOPS Plus improves access to credit for private providers to enhance or expand their practices.
 The project helps providers strengthen business management skills to improve their overall business operations.
 SHOPS Plus technical assistance includes: